ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/2-Abbreviated-Installation.md

 1.)
 Install a Fresh Copy of Fallout New Vegas & 3 (English Language Only).
 Once installation is finished, launch them once and a popup should appear saying detecting game settings.

-2.) set your resolution and other settings to your liking and close the launcher after
+2.)
+Set your resolution and other settings to your liking and close the launcher after

 ## Wabbajack Setup